toshiaki1729/stable-diffusion-webui-dataset-tag-editor/README.md

   2. Use "Search and Replace" with "Use regex" checked
   ![](pic/ss10.png)
   "1boy", "2boys", … will be replaced with "1girl", "2girls", … in each tags of images displayed.
-  The comma will be regarded as the sepalator of tags.
+  A comma will be regarded as the sepalator of two tags.
   By using regex, you can add/replace/remove tags according to more complex conditions.

 ## Description of Display